mannylee/aws-health-events-analyzer-v2-sg/README.md

   - For cross-account buckets, verify bucket policies allow access
   - **Tip**: Leave S3BucketName empty to use the internal bucket with automatic permissions
 - **Account-specific email issues**:
-  - Ensure AWS Organizations is enabled and the Lambda has organizations:ListAccounts permissions
+  - Ensure AWS Organizations is enabled and the Lambda has organizations:ListAccounts permissions (for Organizations mapping)
+  - For DynamoDB mapping: Verify the table exists and Lambda has dynamodb:Scan permissions
-  - Verify that account email addresses in AWS Organizations are verified in SES (if in sandbox mode)
+  - Verify that account email addresses are verified in SES (if in sandbox mode)
-  - Check CloudWatch Logs for "Access denied when trying to access AWS Organizations" messages
+  - Check CloudWatch Logs for "Access denied when trying to access AWS Organizations" or "DynamoDB table not found" messages
+  - Use the helper script to verify your DynamoDB mappings: `python3 scripts/manage-account-mappings.py --table-name {table-name} --action list`
   - Failed account-specific emails will fall back to the master email recipients
+  - **Hybrid mapping**: When both sources are enabled, check the "Account Email Mapping" sheet in master reports to verify which source is being used for each account
+  - **Source conflicts**: DynamoDB mappings override Organizations mappings for the same account - use the "Availability Status" column to identify accounts that exist in both sources
 - **S3 Health Events Override issues**:
   - Verify the S3 object ARN is correct and the object exists
   - Ensure the Lambda function has read permissions to the S3 object